mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 So finally, the comment, “He adds frost to the snow.”
 Finally all you have to do is, be alive, [reception?] for yourself.

 Within “just be alive,” there are lots of questions.
 “What should I do?”
 From moment to moment: “What should I do?”
 [What is] correct?
-Well, sometimes [there is] no way to judge, just do it.
+Well, sometimes [there is] no way to judge; just do it.
 But immediately there is a question that is left: is that correct?
 After that, you should reflect upon yourself.
 And then right after reflecting upon yourself, let’s do [it] a different way.
 Just like a *[unintelligible]*.
 But it is not right always; still there is reflection there upon yourself: “Is that correct?”

-Within being alive, always there is certain reflection, and you don’t know; always a question is left behind.
+Within being alive, always there is certain reflection, and you don’t know, always a question is left behind.
 That means consciousness [is] always picking up every moment.
 If you pick up your daily life with consciousness, that daily life becomes conceptualized, seeing objects, very naturally.
-Then immediately it becomes a red light, sometimes it becomes a yellow light.
+Then immediately it becomes a red light; sometimes it becomes a yellow light.
 So [a] flashing light comes up.
 Is this good or bad?
 Or is this your experience you did?

-So if you do something, immediately there is experience.
+If you do something, immediately there is experience.
 That experience is nothing but a flashing light.
 By these flashing lights, most people are very confused.
-It’s not necessary to ignore, because it is something you have to take responsibility for.
+It’s not necessary to ignore [it], because it is something you have to take responsibility for.
 But on the other hand, you cannot stop your life.
-All we have to do is, aiming at [the] ideal beautiful image of human life, which is called Buddha.
-And we have to move toward it, day by day.
+All we have to do is, aim at [the] ideal beautiful image of human life, which is called Buddha, and we have to move toward it, day by day.

 That is the final goal we have to do, practically.